 "I'm a great swimmer, so I can help!"

-"Well, if that's what you need to do, I won't stop you.
-Just stay safe when you go out with your siblings and cousins."
+"Well, if that's what you need to do, I won't stop you,” said Siku’s mother with a more assured response.
+“Just stay safe when you go out with your siblings and cousins."

+Hearing about the fishing opportunity, Siku’s family was eager to go together right away and gathered up their nets and fishing spears.
+Only Siku's mother and her two aunts stayed behind, while everyone else hopped into their fishing boats.
 There were four canoes in all, the biggest belonging to her uncle and his two daughters.
-Siku's boat was the second, accompanied by her sister Talele and Treke herself.
+Siku's boat was the second largest, accompanied by her sister Talele and Treke herself.
 The third boat was shared between Siku's two brothers, and the fourth occupied by two more of Siku's cousins.
-In total, there were ten of them that agreed to come out to the lagoon.
-Siku brought her fishing spear along, prepared for whatever she had to face down there.
+All of them together made a total of ten members of the fishing party.

 "I wanna do it!”
 Siku turned to Treke, who was sitting behind her in the boat.
 "You'll be okay up here in the boat, right?"